BambooEngineer/N64-Quadrature-Encoder-Emulator/README.md

 GPIO : 9, 6, 5, 3

 The GPIO output pins are wired to the AXIS pins Left to Right.
-Ground has to be shared across the controller and microcontroller of course.
+Ground has to be shared across the controller and microcontroller.